ga-curriculum/ml-workflow-and-best-practices/microlesson-01/README.md

 By following this process, cross-validation helps to evaluate models thoroughly and ensures that the chosen model generalizes well to unseen data.

 ---

+## ways to Break Down Problem to determine challanges with Accuracy ,Latency ,Cost

+### 1. **Understanding the Problem**
+   - **Define the Objective**: Clearly outline the goal of the ML model (e.g., classification, regression, recommendation).
+   - **Determine Success Metrics**:
+     - Accuracy: Precision, recall, F1 score, etc.
+     - Latency: Time required to generate predictions.
+     - Cost: Computational resources, data acquisition, and maintenance expenses.

+### 2. **Let's Understand How to Analyzing Accuracy Challenges**
+   - **Data Quality**:
+     - Are there missing values, outliers, or biases in the dataset?
+     - Is the dataset representative of the real-world use case?
+   - **Model Limitations**:
+     - Can the selected algorithm handle the complexity of the data?
+     - Are there risks of overfitting or underfitting?
+   - **Evaluation Metrics**:
+     - Do the chosen metrics align with the business goals?

+### 3. **Evaluating Latency Challenges**
+   - **Prediction Speed**:
+     - Does the model need to operate in real-time or batch processing?
+   - **Complexity of the Model**:
+     - Is the model too computationally heavy for the deployment environment?
+     - Are there optimizations (e.g., quantization, pruning) that can reduce inference time?
+   - **System Integration**:
+     - Does the deployment pipeline introduce delays (e.g., API latency, network bottlenecks)?

+### 4. **Assessing Cost Challenges**
+   - **Infrastructure Requirements**:
+     - What are the hardware and cloud resources needed for training and inference?
+   - **Model Development**:
+     - How many iterations and experiments are required to achieve acceptable accuracy?
+   - **Scalability**:
+     - Can the solution scale efficiently with increasing data or traffic?
+   - **Maintenance**:
+     - What is the expected cost of retraining and updating the model?

+### 5. **Iterative Problem Refinement**
+   - **Trade-Off Analysis**:
+     - Identify areas where trade-offs are necessary between accuracy, latency, and cost.
+   - **Experimentation**:
+     - Test different model architectures, hyperparameters, and deployment strategies.
+   - **Feedback Loop**:
+     - Incorporate feedback from users and stakeholders to refine priorities.

+# ML Workflow and Best Practices

+## Breaking Down a Problem to Identify Challenges

+When tackling an ML problem, it's critical to evaluate potential challenges related to accuracy, latency, and cost.
+This breakdown ensures a holistic approach and sets realistic expectations for the solution.

+---

+### Example: Predictive Maintenance for Industrial Equipment
+- **Challenges**:
+  - **Accuracy**: Imbalanced dataset as failures are rare, leading to a high risk of false negatives.
+  - **Latency**: Predictions must be made within seconds to trigger real-time maintenance alerts.
+  - **Cost**: Sensor data collection and processing for thousands of machines can be computationally expensive.

+- **Proposed Solutions**:
+  - Use simple undersampling of the majority class to balance the dataset and improve failure detection accuracy.
+  - Deploy lightweight models like Logistic Regression or Decision Trees for faster predictions.
+  - Downsample data by aggregating sensor readings to reduce storage and compute costs.

+---

+### Example: Fraud Detection in Financial Transactions
+- **Challenges**:
+  - **Accuracy**: Fraudulent transactions are rare compared to legitimate ones, causing class imbalance.
+  - **Latency**: Predictions must be generated within 100 milliseconds to avoid delays in transaction processing.
+  - **Cost**: Managing and storing large amounts of transaction data increases costs.

+- **Proposed Solutions**:
+  - Apply a weighted classification approach (e.g., increasing the penalty for misclassifying the minority class) to address imbalance.
+  - Use a Random Forest model with fewer estimators to balance speed and accuracy.
+  - Pre-filter transactions with simple rule-based heuristics before applying the ML model.

+---

+### Example: Customer Churn Prediction System
+- **Challenges**:
+  - **Accuracy**: Imbalanced data as most customers are retained, while only a small percentage churn.
+  - **Latency**: Predictions must fit within a weekly ETL processing window.
+  - **Cost**: Scaling storage and compute as the customer base grows.

+- **Proposed Solutions**:
+  - Use oversampling of the minority class (churned customers) by duplicating examples within the training set.
+  - Train a Decision Tree or Random Forest for interpretable and moderately accurate results.
+  - Aggregate customer behavior data into summary statistics (e.g., average transactions) to reduce storage requirements.

+---

+### Conclusion

+These examples demonstrate how simple techniques like undersampling, oversampling, or weighted classification can effectively address challenges in real-world ML problems.
+By breaking down challenges and identifying feasible solutions, teams can design ML systems that are accurate, efficient, and cost-effective.

+### Conclusion
+Breaking down a problem into these components allows teams to proactively address potential challenges and develop a balanced, effective ML solution.
+This process ensures alignment with business goals while maintaining feasibility in terms of accuracy, latency, and cost.